jnabor/aws-cognito-vue/README.md

 # aws-cognito-vue
+# Note: This project has been depeciated and no longer maintained.
+Please refer to my new project https://github.com/sonabstudios/aws-cognito-attributes
 ## AUTHENTICATION DEMO
 ## Authentication with AWS Cognito using Vue.js
 ### This is a boilerplate project for Vuejs applications using AWS cognito